Renting a dumpster is easy, but it can be intimidating for the first-time renter.

 Harder yet is trying to predict exactly how much stuff you'll want to get rid of once a big, convenient dumpster is sitting in your driveway.

-It's tempting to pinch pennies by going with the smallest container size, but more often than not, that leads to trouble.
+It's tempting to pinch pennies, but more often than not, that going with the smaller dumpster leads to trouble.

 Best Uses for Various Dumpster Sizes